Podcast: Imposter Syndrome

 That combination of emotions was new for Cruz, and eventually he learned there was a name for it: Cruz was suffering from imposter syndrome.

-That discovery inspired Cruz to develop copying skills that he continues to use today a clinician working with high-level athletes.
+That discovery inspired Cruz to develop coping skills that he continues to use today a clinician working with high-level athletes.
 It also inspired him to share his story, because he wants other students and clinicians experiencing imposture syndrome to know they aren't alone.

 Here's our conversation with Cruz.